-- Authenticated Encryption: Modes, Robustness, Security notions, etc.
+- Authenticated Encryption: Security Proofs and Robustness

 - Algebraic Attacks: Gröbner Basis, etc.

-- Elliptic-Curve Cryptography: Advanced topics
+- Elliptic-Curve Cryptography: Secure Curves

-- Lattices: Learning with errors
+- Post-Quantum: Lattices and Learning with errors

 - Selected Topics: Backdoors in Cryptography

-- Selected Topics: Password Hashing
+- Selected Topics: Security of Password Hashing

 The lecture slides are reasonably self-contained, but often briefly phrased.